 Our functional currency is the US Dollar.
 The functional currency of our subsidiaries and VIEs in China is RMB.
 An entity's functional currency is the currency of the primary economic environment in which it operates; normally, that is the currency of the environment in which it primarily generates and expends cash.
 Management's judgment is essential in determination of the functional currency by assessing various indicators, such as cash flows, sales price and market, expenses, financing and inter-company transactions and arrangements.
 Assets and liabilities of the China subsidiaries and VIEs are translated into US Dollar, our reporting currency, at the exchange rate in effect at the balance sheet date.
 Foreign currency translation adjustments are not included in determining net income for the period but are accumulated in a separate component of consolidated equity on the balance sheet.
-The accumulated foreign currency translation adjustment as of December 31, 2006 and December 31, 2005 was a gain of \$5.2 million and \$2.4 million, respectively.
+The accumulated foreign currency translation adjustment as of December 31, 2007 and December 31, 2006 was a gain of \$11.9 million and \$5.2 million, respectively.

-Allowance for Doubtful Accounts Receivables
+Allowance for Doubtful Accounts Receivable

-Our management must make estimates of the collectibility of our accounts receivables.
-Management specifically analyzes accounts receivables, historical bad debts, customer credit-worthiness, current economic trends and changes in our customer payment terms when evaluating the adequacy of the allowance for doubtful accounts.
-Our accounts receivable balance was \$25.4 million, net of allowance for doubtful accounts of \$1.6 million as of December 31, 2006.
+Our management must make estimates of the collectibility of our accounts receivable.
+Management specifically analyzes accounts receivable, historical bad debts, customer credit-worthiness, current economic trends and changes in our customer payment terms when evaluating the adequacy of the allowance for doubtful accounts.
+Our accounts receivable balance was \$29.1 million, net of allowance for doubtful accounts of \$2.1 million as of December 31, 2007.
 If the financial condition of Sohu's customers or mobile network operators were to deteriorate, resulting in their inability to make payments, or the mobile network operators requested that we assume additional bad debts as a result of the operators' inability to collect fees from end customers, additional allowance might be required.